yeastrc/proxl-web-app/docs/install/intro.rst

 installed and is accessible by the installation of Apache Tomcat.
 This does not need to be on the same machine as Apache Tomcat.

-proxl should work equally well on any operating system for which MySQL and Java are available (MS Windows, Apple OS X, or Linux).
+Proxl should work equally well on any operating system for which MySQL and Java are available (MS Windows, Apple OS X, or Linux).
 Other servlet containers and database server software may work as well, though these have not been tested.